labgem/PPanGGOLiN/docs/user/writeGenomes.md

 *Image: Genome visualized by Proksee with PPanGGOLiN annotation.*

-The visualization consists of three tracks:
+The visualization is composed of three tracks:
 - **Genes:** Color-coded by their gene family partition.
-- **RGP (Region of Genomic Plasticity):** Spot associated to the RGPs are specified in the annotation of the object.
+- **RGP:** The annotation of the object specifies the spot associated with the RGPs.
 - **Module:** Displaying modules within the genome.
 The completion of the module is specified in the annotation of the object.